 What do eating disorders and substance abuse have in common?
 Both can be classified as psychological disorders that can have deadly physical effects on the body.
 Regardless of this understanding, a good majority of people don’t associate one with another.
 Evidence supports that both eating disorders and substance use disorders can go hand in hand.
 Since two separate psychological illnesses can overlap and enable the other, a person with co-occurring disorders will benefit from quality eating disorder and substance abuse treatment.
-At Phoenix Rising, in Palm Desert, our eating disorder and substance abuse treatment treats the entire person, not just the symptoms.
+At Phoenix Rising, our dual diagnosis eating disorders and substance abuse treatment treats the entire person, not just the symptoms.

 Eating Disorder and Substance Abuse Treatment